 Candidates, especially fresh graduates, often overlook the fact that the process is designed to test an applicant’s compatibility with the organization and his or her competency.
 For recruiters and hiring managers, interviews are means to assess an applicant’s background and qualifications, as well as their soft skills.
 They’re looking at an applicant’s ability to think on their feet, how they present themselves, and whether they’re bound to fit in the company culture.
 The key to acing a job interview is to put one’s best professional foot forward.

-For accounting jobs, in particular, an applicant is right away assessed based on: their computing skills, knowledge of corporate accounting software, and basic mathematical skills.
+, in particular, an applicant is right away assessed based on: their computing skills, knowledge of corporate accounting software, and basic mathematical skills.
 Actively preparing for your interview, including practicing answers to common accounting interview questions, will help you make a great first impression on the hiring manager.

 Here are the five most common accounting interview questions.